shivani-andapally/medicine/README.md

 **🗄️ Database Schema Design******

 The application uses MongoDB with Mongoose schemas for structured storage.

+kindly add data to the storage using these schemas and check the project.

 **User Schema**
 const UserSchema = new mongoose.Schema({